 F: I am going to copy your words, enlarge them and hang them next to my mirror.
 THANKS a hundred mil.

 The singer, Michael Jackson, was a sad character who, despite talent and success most people never achieve, was so insecure that he became addicted to plastic surgery and, in his own description of himself, ended up looking like a lizard.
 We can all name one famous person after another with a similar story.
 Most of us can name one not-so-famous person, too.

 I call it the plastic surgery merry-go-round which is my euphemism for addiction to those types of procedures.
 I’ve heard of practitioners who put out newsletters about the latest tweaks available for potential buyers of their wares.
 Others have parties so their clients can show off their most recent, surgically-induced look to each other and shop for what their next youth-enhancing move will be.
 Then, there are those addicts who are so self-critical that they have the same procedure repeatedly because the outcome from the previous one wasn’t exactly what they had envisioned, or now that look is out and another is in—kind of like trendy clothing.
 Michael Jackson became a man with almost no nose at all.

-So, what I want to know is where are the spouses, the significant others, the children, the good friends, etc. to tell people that they are fine, lovable, and desirable just the way they are—that they don’t have to spend thousands of dollars, put their health or life at risk and take the chance of looking grotesque just to get people to like and accept them?
+So, what I want to know is where are the spouses, the significant others, the children, and the good friends to tell people that they are fine, lovable, and desirable just the way they are—that they don’t have to spend thousands of dollars, put their health or life at risk and take the chance of looking grotesque just to get people to like and accept them?